 The CoC serves as the planning body for the County's submission of the Riverside County Consolidated Application for HUD funds such as ESG.
-City staff have historically participated in rating CoC grantee applications for ESG funding and have been active in helping make determinations for the allocation of funds.
-The City consults with the CoC by sharing ESG funding recommendations from staff and requesting feedback from the full CoC membership.
+City staff have historically participated in rating grantee applications for ESG funding.
+The City then consults with the CoC by sharing ESG funding recommendations from staff and requesting feedback.
 For the ESG activities proposed within the Action Plan, City representatives consulted with the CoC by forwarding a summary of all applications along with Council recommendations and requesting CoC members provide feedback via e-mail.
-The City took their feedback into consideration.
+The City took their feedback into consideration in making its final award determination.
 The administration/operation of HMIS is handled through the County of Riverside.
-City of Moreno Valley representatives are in constant communication with County HMIS staff and discuss program set-up, schedule for training, and to discuss ESG reporting requirements.
+City of Moreno Valley representatives consistently communicate with County HMIS staff and discuss program set-up, training, and discuss ESG reporting requirements.

-2. Describe Agencies, groups, organizations, and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities.